General ramble from Symi

 Images from Symi Greece by Neil Gosling and James Collins

-And the village waking up
+And later in the village

 Writing on a Greek island